2024 June 1 to 9

 Day 9: Departure

-In the middle of the day we transfer from our hotel to the airport for the one-hour flight to Lima.
-Travelers leaving in the late evening can make arrangements for a day room at a hotel by Lima Airport, sightseeing or last-minute shopping.
+In the middle of the day, we will transfer from our hotel to the airport for the one-hour flight to Lima.
+Travelers leaving in the late evening can make arrangements for a day room at a hotel by Lima Airport, sightseeing, or last-minute shopping.
 Individual extensions to an Amazon eco-lodge or to a private island in Lake Titicaca may also be available following our tour.
 Please contact us if you would like to extend your Peruvian holiday.

 For travelers wishing to spend more time exploring South America, consider extending your fun with HE Travel’s Galapagos Gay Cruise immediately before coming to Peru.

 Existing in virtual isolation for millions of years, the Galapagos Islands are home to many species found nowhere else on Earth.
 Join this gay Galapagos tour and experience this abundance and variety of equatorial wildlife closely, as we walk, hike, snorkel, swim, and imagine Darwin’s dream.

 - Most of our trips draw more single travelers than couples.
 When couples do join us, it’s usually because they’re looking forward to interacting with a gay group; if they wanted a holiday by themselves, they wouldn’t have signed up to travel with us.
 Furthermore, the activities included with our trips serve as natural ice-breakers.
 Within a day, you’ll be traveling with friends.
 You don’t need to pay the single supplement if you’re traveling alone.
 We’ll be happy to match you with a roommate.
 Pay the single supplement only if you want a bedroom to yourself.
 For selected trips, including cruises, we will charge half the single supplement if you request a roommate but we can’t match you with someone.